A Complete Guide to Choosing the Best Infrared Sauna

 Clean Components Often

-Keeping your sauna clean is key to maintaining its performance and hygiene.
+• Wiping the sauna regularly keeps it fresh and hygienic: Keeping your sauna clean is key to maintaining its performance and hygiene.
 Regularly wipe down the walls, benches, and heater with a soft cloth.

-Avoid harsh chemicals that could damage the materials.
-For the heater, unplug it first and use a vacuum to remove any dust or debris.
+• Unplug the heater before cleaning to stay safe: For the heater, unplug it first and use a vacuum to remove any dust or debris.
+This keeps it running efficiently without risk of damage.

-Cleaning every few weeks or after heavy use will prevent the buildup of oils, sweat, and dirt, ensuring a more pleasant sauna experience.
+• Cleaning after heavy use stops dirt and sweat from building up: Cleaning every few weeks or after heavy use will prevent the buildup of oils, sweat, and dirt, ensuring a more pleasant sauna experience.

-Keeping the components clean also reduces wear and tear, helping them last longer.
+• A clean sauna lasts longer and works better: Keeping the components clean also reduces wear and tear, helping them last longer.

 Fix Issues Quickly